PhD Projects for 2025

 Site: Bonn, Argelander Institute for Astronomy, University of Bonn

 Traditional studies of the large-scale structure of the Universe are based on two-point statistics like the power spectrum.
 However, the galaxy distribution is highly non Gaussian and precious information is stored in its higher-order correlation functions (and their Fourier transforms, the multi-spectra).
-This project aims to develop theoretical models and statistical methods to extract cosmological information from the analysis of (new and old) higher-order statistics of the galaxy distribution.
+This project aims to develop theoretical models and statistical methods to extract cosmological and astrophysical information from the analysis of (new and old) statistics of the galaxy distribution and other probes (e.g. line intensity mapping and the Ly-alpha forest).
 It involves a combination of numerical simulations and analytical techniques.
-This project will be conducted within the activities of the Higher-order Statistics work package of the Galaxy Clustering working group of the Euclid consortium.
+Involvement in the activities of the Euclid Consortium is possible and recommended.

 Literature: